GbengaCyber/BEC-CFO-Phishing-SOC-LAB/README.md

 ## Phase 09: Containment and Eradication

 Containment followed a deliberate sequence.
 The account was disabled first to immediately cut the attacker's access.
 Sessions were revoked next to invalidate any access tokens the attacker was holding in an active browser session.
-Only then were the cleanup actions completed — password reset, inbox rule removal, forwarding disabled, email purged, IOCs blocked.
+Only then were the cleanup actions completed,  password reset, inbox rule removal, forwarding disabled, email purged, IOCs blocked.

 The sequence matters because an attacker with an active session can continue operating in the mailbox even after a password reset if the session tokens are not separately revoked.
-And inbox rules persist independently of credentials — a password reset does not remove them.
+And inbox rules persist independently of credentials, a password reset does not remove them.
 An attacker who retains working inbox rules continues to receive forwarded emails even after losing the ability to authenticate directly.

 The phishing email was permanently removed from the mailbox via hard delete in Defender XDR, confirmed with Approval ID 97983e in the action center audit trail.
 The sender address and both attacker-controlled domains were added to the Tenant Allow/Block List to prevent future delivery to any mailbox in the organisation.